 Curve can also be used abroad.
 It charges the MasterCard rate + 1%, compared with the 3% charged by most credit and debit cards, so you will save 2% AND still receive miles or points from the Visa or MasterCard linked to your Curve Card.

-Both Curve and Supercard let you reduce your fees on foreign spend without having to apply for a specialist ‘no FX fees’ credit card.
-This will put less strain on your credit record if you are thinking of applying for other miles and points credit cards.
+Curve lets you reduce your fees on foreign spend without having to apply for a specialist ‘no FX fees’ credit card.
+This will put less strain on your credit record if you are thinking of applying for other credit cards.

 There is another benefit.
 You can withdraw £200 of cash from an ATM each month and charge it to a Visa or MasterCard credit card as a purchase.
 If you have the IHG Rewards Club Premium MasterCard, for example, you would earn 400 IHG Rewards Club points per month by doing this, totally free.
 Additional ATM withdrawals recharged to a credit card will incur a fee.
 Withdrawals recharged to a debit card are free.